mymike00/suru-icon-theme/README.md

-Suru Icons & Cursors
+MikeSuru Icons & Cursors
 ====================

-This project is a revitalization of the Suru icon set that was designed for Ubuntu Touch.
-The principles and styles created for Suru now serve as the basis for a new FreeDesktop icon theme.
+This project is an extension of the [	Suru icon set](https://github.com/snwh/suru-icon-theme) to add/overwrite some icons and it will inherit all the other ones.
+At the moment the cursors are the same as the ones in the Suru icon set

 ## Copying or Reusing